 Stay busy enough, and you can get a break from worrying about querying.

 Is this helpful?
-Feel free to comment with how you’re feeling.
+Feel free to comment with how you feel about the query process.